1.3 Core Components

 Curriculum and tags

-Custom tags (editable) Create your own labels for questions or content within a program.
-Tags are flexible.
-You can use them to categorize by source, difficulty tier, priority, or any internal system you prefer.
+Custom Tags (editable) Create your own labels for questions in My Library.
+Tags are flexible and you can use them to categorize by source, difficulty tier, priority, or any internal system you prefer.

 Hierarchy level | Example (SAT Math) | Editable? |